WHAT IS CREATIVITY?

 In case of SMS texting, Europeans might call Chinese creative choice only as rational business choice. but creativity was there when SMS was activated, Chinese student on CCTV didn't have it all wrong.
 Behind the mist were choice and decision.
 SMS was let into China and it gave birth to creative industry of Chinese developers and service providers.

-SMS Market-Making Project took 1,5 years, till the end of 2000.
-It achieved all the targets: Chinese got new way to communicate, and Nokia which had the best texting UI of all phones in the market, got more market share.
-SMS became a real sales boost and market share upgrade for Nokia China.
-Also 2G/3G network infrastructure vendors benefited.
+Project took 1,5 years, till the end of 2000.
+It achieved all its targets: Chinese got new way to communicate, and Nokia which had phone portfolio with the best texting UI of all phones in the market, got more market share.
+SMS became a real sales boost and phones/networks market share upgrade for Nokia China.